No Medicaid expansion in Alabama

 Alabama’s current Medicaid eligibility criteria are more limited than many other states.
 The state’s program covers:

-- Children up to 146 percent of FPL; children up to 312 percent of FPL qualify for the Children’s Health Insurance Program (CHIP)
+- Children up to 146% of the federal poverty level (FPL); children up to 312% of FPL qualify for the Children’s Health Insurance Program (CHIP)

-- Pregnant women up to 146 percent of FPL
+- Pregnant women up to 146% of FPL

-- Parents and caretaker relatives up to 18 percent of FPL
+- Parents and caretaker relatives up to 18% of FPL

 - Elderly and disabled individuals with certain medical conditions and income levels.